 Private Equity Time Horizon Universe Benchmarks Index Benchmarks Rolling market cycle (approximately 3-5 years). should rank in the top quartile Net of investment management fees, the total rate of return should exceed the Benchmark Index ^{1,2,3} .
 Volatility, as measured by the standard deviation of quarterly returns, should similar to that of the Benchmark Index peer group ^{1,2,3} .

-2 Russell 3000 Index + 3% for the long-term time horizon
+1 Russell 3000 Index for the intermediate-term time horizon

-3 Refinitiv/Cambridge Global All Private Equity Partnerships database of similar vintage
+2 Russell 3000 Index + 3% for the long-term time horizon 3 Refinitiv/Cambridge Global All Private Equity Partnerships database of similar vintage